 Then Audra sees Tyson at the edge of the crowd.
 A hulking, scarred figure, the other men call him a savage, but his clothes are clean, and he’s holding a freshly caught rabbit.
 He can clearly protect what’s his.

 As compassionate as he is powerful, Tyson ignites something fierce in Audra, and their connection is white-hot.
 The problem?
 Every thirty days, she’ll have to pick a new guardian.

 Now that he’s found Audra, Ty has every intention of keeping her for himself.
 Even if he has to destroy the fragile zone four peace treaty to do it.

-Guardian is a romance set on a planet populated by violent criminals, so expect a gritty story about characters who have to fight to protect each other and their relationship.
+Guardian is a 70,000+ word novel set on a planet populated by violent criminals, so expect a gritty story about characters who have to fight to protect each other and their relationship.